mariano/pyfire/README.markdown

 ### Sending a message to a room ###

-This example shows us how to join, a room, ask the user for a message, post that message in the room, and then leave the room.
+This example shows us how to join a room, ask the user for a message, post that message in the room, and then leave the room.

 	import pyfire